buu342/N64-UNFLoader/README.md

 ### Extending UNFLoader

-This repository has a [wiki](https://github.com/buu342/N64-UNFLoader/wiki) where the tool and the supported flashcarts are all documented.
-It is recommended that you read through that to familiarize yourself with the tool and its library.
+This repository has a [wiki](https://github.com/buu342/N64-UNFLoader/wiki) where the tool, it's libraries, and the supported flashcarts are all documented.
+It is recommended that you read through that to familiarize yourself with everything.
+If you want to submit changes, feel free to fork the repository and make pull requests!
 </br>
 </br>
 ### Known issues and suggestions